eduhweb/docker-wsl-install/README.md

 ## Requirements

-- WSL2 with Ubuntu (or similar).
+- WSL2 with Ubuntu or other Linux distros supported by WSL.
 - Internet connection for downloading packages.

-- **Windows Home** users: Make sure to enable the **Windows Hypervisor Platform** in your system settings to run Docker.
+### Hyper-V and Docker in WSL2

-## Enabling Windows Hypervisor Platform
+For running Docker on Linux distributions other than Ubuntu (e.g., Debian, Fedora, Alpine) within WSL2, it is essential to ensure that the **Hyper-V** virtualization features are enabled on your Windows machine.
+Docker on WSL2 leverages the **Hyper-V** technology, which is built into Windows, to support containers and virtualized environments.

-To enable the **Windows Hypervisor Platform** on Windows Home:
+#### To enable **Hyper-V**:

 1. Open **Control Panel** and go to **Programs** -> **Turn Windows features on or off**.
-2. Scroll down and check the box for **Windows Hypervisor Platform**.
+2. Ensure **Hyper-V** and **Windows Hypervisor Platform** are both checked.
 3. Click **OK** and restart your system.

-This script simplifies Docker management in WSL2 and helps you get started quickly.
+Enabling **Hyper-V** is required to run WSL2 efficiently with Docker, regardless of the Linux distribution used.